ONDC-Official/mobility-specification/README.md

 This would be possible in the mobility domain by making sure all mobility apps in the network are built in such a way as to enable them to communicate with each other in the same language.

 ## Enabled/Supported use cases on network
- #### Metro
-* Base version of mobility for metro is completed with Station code, GPS and cancel flows.
-* Added TICKET_INFO tag group for ticket number
-* Added ref_id in status call
-* Added parent_stop_id for stops

-#### Intracity
+ #### Event Ticketing
-* Base version of mobility for intracity is completed with Station code, GPS and cancel flows.
+* Base version of mobility for event ticketing is completed with city code and cancel flows.
-* Added separate flows for User & Technical cancellations.
+* Added separate tag group for BAP & BPP terms

 ## Evolution